Doctors Note Logo

 Understanding Vestibular Sleep Transition Hallucinations

-Vestibular sleep transition hallucinations are brief, dreamlike sensations of floating, spinning, or tilting as you fall asleep or wake up, caused by miscommunication between your brain’s balance system and sleep centers.
-People with ADHD may experience these more vividly due to sensory processing differences and irregular sleep patterns.
+Vestibular sleep transition hallucinations are brief, dreamlike sensations of floating, spinning, or tilting that occur as you fall asleep or wake up.
+They happen when your brain's balance system and sleep centers briefly miscommunicate during the transition between wakefulness and sleep.

 answer background